caddyserver/website/src/docs/markdown/automatic-https.md

 Automatic HTTPS never overrides explicit configuration.

-You can [customize or disable automatic HTTPS](/docs/json/apps/http/servers/automatic_https/) if necessary.
+You can [customize or disable automatic HTTPS](/docs/json/apps/http/servers/automatic_https/) if necessary; for example, you can skip certain domain names or disable redirects.

 ## Hostname requirements

-All hostnames (domain names and IP addresses) qualify for fully-managed certificates if they:
+All hostnames (domain names) qualify for fully-managed certificates if they:

 - are non-empty
 - consist only of alphanumerics, hyphens, dots, and wildcard (`*`)